 Comments: Set in the context of Galatians kidnapping Milesian women, this story by the poet Parthenios of Nikaia (first century BCE) is ostensibly drawn in part from another history by Aristodemos (second century BCE), perhaps a history of the Galatian invasion or of Miletos.
 Parthenios’ larger work is expressly dedicated to a Roman living in the Roman colony of Narbonensis in Gaul, which suggests why some Celtic elements might be expected.
 Once again we are dealing with what I have called “ethnographic fiction” in other posts (link).

 The narrative combines both standard negative stereotypes regarding the supposed extreme violence of Celts or Galatians and a twist which spins a particular Celtic “barbarian” as in some sense trustworthy man-to-man, in a patriarchal sort of way.
 So on the one hand, the story gives the impression of the Celt welcoming Xanthos and appreciating Xanthos’ personality.
 In a sense, the Celt is pictured identifying with Xanthos, which takes an awful turn when the Celt sacrifices the previously kidnapped Herippe for her apparent betrayal of Xanthos.
-It feels a little bit like Parthenios (or Aristodemos) has been consciously been playing on stereotypes and has been leading his audience on with the apparently friendly Celt in order to make the finale of human sacrifice even more shocking.
+It feels a little bit like Parthenios (or Aristodemos) has consciously been playing on stereotypes and has been leading his audience on with the apparently friendly Celt in order to make the finale of human sacrifice even more shocking.
 Such novelistic or fictional tales told years later can be juxtaposed with contemporary perceptions of Galatians during the invasion itself (in the early third century), such as the story about Sotas at Priene (link).